-Assess of Strengths and Gaps in the Institutional Delivery System
+Assess of Strengths and Gaps in the Institutional Delivery System housing conditions, code requirements, zoning, growth issues, employment trends, and other demographic data.

 Huntington Beach is characterized by a capable and extensive housing and community development delivery system.
 Strong City and City agencies anchor the federal programs and housing and community development programs the City is able to support.
 In the community, there is a large network of experienced non-profit organizations that deliver a full range of services to residents.